lucasguesserts/tower_of_hanoi/README.markdown

 Congratulations, you have finished the game in 7 moves.
 ```

-## Optimized Algorithm {#optimized_game}
+## Optimized Algorithm

-There is also an app which solves the problem
+There is also an application which solves the problem
 using recursion.
 First define a sub-tower as
 a Tower of Hanoi made of a smaller number of disks.
 Then the optimized algorithm used is as follow:

 - If the disk to be moved is the smallest, just move it.
 - If the disk to be moved is not the smallest:
-  -# Move the sub-tower over the selected disk to the
+  1. Move the sub-tower over the selected disk to the
      other rod.
-  -# Move the disk to the desired rod.
+  1. Move the disk to the desired rod.
-  -# move the previous sub-tower onto the selected disk.
+  1. move the previous sub-tower onto the selected disk.

 With such algorithm, the problem is solved requiring to move
 the biggest disk to the last rod.